-Protecting Essential Food Supply Workers during COVID-19
+Protecting Supply Chain Workers during COVID-19

 The results have been disastrous.
-Workers, their family members, and members of their communities have died because of illnesses contracted at workplaces in the food supply chain.
+Workers, their family members, and members of their communities have died because of illnesses contracted at workplaces in the supply chain.
 Low-wage workers, immigrants, and people of color have borne the brunt of much of this harm.